 7. Duration

-A. This Agreement shall remain in effect at all times during which Maret or any of Maret’s successors or assigns uses the Athletic Facilities Project.
+A. This Agreement shall remain in effect at all times during which Maret or any of Maret’s successors or assignees uses the Athletic Facilities Project.
 It may not be altered or amended except by a BZA order.

-B. If Maret terminates its lease with ECC or does not renew its lease for the full 50 years, ECC shall assume Maret’s obligations under these conditions.
-If the ECC sells the property or transfers the lease to any other entity, the new property owner or lessee shall assume the obligations under these conditions.
+B. If Maret terminates its lease with ECC or does not renew its lease for the full 50 years, ECC shall assume Maret’s obligations under these conditions so long as the field continues to be used primarily as a private school athletic field.
+If the ECC sells the property or transfers the lease to any other entity, the new property owner or lessee shall assume the obligations under these conditions so long as the field continues to be used primarily as a private school athletic field.
+These obligations may not be altered or amended except by a BZA order.